finos/htc-grid/.github/ISSUE_TEMPLATE/feature_request.md

 ### Potential Solutions:
 ...clearly and concisely describe what you want to happen.
 Add any considered drawbacks.

-... if you've considered alternatives, clearly and concisely describe those too.
+...if you've considered alternatives, clearly and concisely describe those too.